IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 <!-- ComponentEnd: HierarchicalGrid -->

-You can subscribe to the `columnResized` event of the `{ComponentSelector}` to implement some custom logic when a column is resized.
+You can subscribe to the `ColumnResized` event of the `{ComponentSelector}` to implement some custom logic when a column is resized.
 Both, previous and new column widths, as well as the `ColumnComponent` object, are exposed through the event arguments.

 <!-- ComponentStart: Grid -->